lucask07/open_covg_daq_pcb/README.md

 ### Impedance control of LVDS lines

-stack-up, trace width
+TBC stack-up, trace width

 ### Power Planes on the PCB (6 layer board)

 * Route 2: GND
-* Route 3: 3.3V (primarily) and the pre-regulated input power
+* Route 3: 5V
 * Route 14: +15V, -15V
-* Route 15: 1V8, and 5V
+* Route 15: 1V8 and 3.3V

 ## Power
 6 Volts in at a maximum of 5 A through the barrel connector.